 Skunk weed doesn’t sound like something you’d want to smoke, but believe us when we tell you it’s some of the best weed around.

-For almost as long as it’s been around, the cannabis community has been coming up with many names to describe their favourite strains and weed products.
+For almost as long as it’s been around, the cannabis community has been coming up with many names to describe their favourite strains .
 The “good good,” “top shelf,” and even just plain ol’ “kush” have all been used by stoners and tokers to describe their flower of choice, but what about skunk weed?

-Although it’s fallen out of vogue now, the term “skunk weed” was once used to describe some serious of the weed world’s best strains.
+Although it’s fallen out of vogue now, the term “skunk weed” was once used to describe the best strains.
 Sometimes, you can still hear this strain being used today in some smoking and weed-growing circles.

 While encounters with skunks of the animal variety can lead to a stinky situation, skunk weed is one stinky subject you’re going to want to get your hands on!